joehewett/super-simple-blog/posts/augmentation-and-absorbtion.md

 Given Nvidia's ability to print money, monst of which comes from a handful of companies building their own models, we can venture to presume that large companies have thought about all of the potential bottlenecks, and have concluded that the investment is worth while.
 They surely believe there is a lot of value in being the creator of the thinking machines, and that there is a good amount of headroom to go in terms of the upper limits of intelligence.

-Those who are not Meta, Google and Microsoft would be wise to also be aware of this.

-# Practicalities of the future
+### How the future looks

-What are the practical implications of living at the base of a graph going up and to the right?
-First and foremost, we need to create with the understanding that our creation will either be absorbed into the model or amplified by it.
+What are the practical implications of living in this timeline, where appear to be at the base of a graph that is going up and to the right?
+My claim is that one  need to create with the understanding that our creation will either be absorbed into the model or amplified by it.

 We should assume given the progress, trend lines, and vested interest of the large corporations, that:
 - full multi-modality across text, images, video, sound and actions will be come standard